Plant Problem Lab

 Leaf drop often follows a change: light, temperature, watering, pests, or repotting.
 Timing usually tells you more than one dropped leaf.

-For english ivy, adjust the diagnosis around this plant profile: English ivy indoors is prone to spider mites, crispy leaves, and watering swings.
+For english ivy, read this symptom alongside how the plant usually behaves: English ivy indoors is prone to spider mites, crispy leaves, and watering swings.
 Inspect closely before blaming light or humidity alone.

 pest pressuredry soil stress or inconsistent wateringtemperature or draft stressrecent movewatering swingtemperature stress